John Andrews Charitable Trust

 Overview

 The John Andrews Charitable Trust was established in 1990 and has continued since the passing of John and his wife, Nancy.
 As of 2023, the trust reported total income of £114,647 and total expenditure of £166,494.
-The trust maintains a strong connection to the Andrews family legacy - John Andrews was a great-grandson of Solomon Andrews (1835-1908), the Welsh entrepreneur who purchased Glyn-y-Weddw mansion in 1896 and opened it as Wales' oldest public art gallery.
+The trust maintains a strong connection to the Andrews family legacy and their association with Glyn-y-Weddw mansion, which Solomon Andrews (1835-1908), the Welsh entrepreneur, purchased in 1896 and opened to the public as an art gallery.
 The trust's mission is to help further the pursuit of art, maintain historical artifacts of industrial heritage, and fund charities and projects that have a real impact in helping better the lives of those unable to do so themselves.
-The trust is governed by 5 trustees and supported by 6 volunteers, with no trustees receiving remuneration.
+The trust is governed by trustees and supported by volunteers, with no trustees receiving remuneration.

 Funding Priorities

-The trust does not operate formal grant programs with fixed amounts.
+The trust does not operate formal grant programmes with fixed amounts.
 Instead, it provides flexible funding based on project needs and alignment with trust priorities.

 Priority Areas